Get to know more about recycling

 Recycling at home is the biggest way that most of us can make a difference.
 All the information about what can go in your green bin in Leeds is available on the Council website, where you'll also find information about how to recycle other items that aren't currently collected from our homes, including glass.

-Then there's also the Leeds Bins app – a free app which was developed with the Council, which sends you reminders of which bin to put out when – handy for those of us who often forget!
+Then there's also the Leeds Bins app on iOS or Android – a free app which was developed with the Council, which sends you reminders of which bin to put out when – handy for those of us who often forget!

 We're also working hard in Leeds to make it easier for people to recycle whilst we're out and about